SAGridOps/SoftwareInstallation/README.md

 ontology - specifically because certain applications can be used for research across scientific domains - and is subject to change.

+### Compilers
+There is a Compilers top-level directory

 Apart from scientific domain directories, there is a top-level `tools` directory which contains generic tools and libraries which are often dependencies of specific applications.